America's Next Top Model season 24: Makeovers

-Critical reception
+Reception

 The season received mixed reviews from critics, with several praising the return of Banks to her hosting position while describing the season overall as paling in comparison to earlier seasons.
-Bowen Yang and Matt Rogers, writing for Vulture, ranked the finale one star out of a possible five and remarked, "We had admittedly hopped off this show’s bandwagon years ago, only to be lured back in with the promise that Tyra’s return would set its course anew."
+Bowen Yang and Matt Rogers, writing for Vulture, ranked the finale one star out of a possible five and remarked, "We had admittedly hopped off this show's bandwagon years ago, only to be lured back in with the promise that Tyra's return would set its course anew."
 Yang and Rogers concluded, "This is not a good reality show.
 Its characterizations of the contestants jumped all over the place as it went, it lost more than one contestant who felt emotionally unsafe, its judges (save Ashley Graham) were cartoonishly self-aggrandizing, and you could strongly argue that the best contestant, on paper and in our hearts, lost for no good reason at all."
-Joey Guerra of HoustonChronicle.com compared the season finale to a "limp balloon," while Scaachi Koul of Buzzfeed News noted, "ANTM lives and dies by Tyra Banks’s energy," but remarked that "there’s clear callousness in the show’s attempt to become political."
+Joey Guerra of Houston Chronicle compared the season finale to a "limp balloon," while Scaachi Koul of BuzzFeed News noted, "ANTM lives and dies by Tyra Banks's energy," but remarked that "there's clear callousness in the show's attempt to become political."